Interdisciplinary Research Support

 AMES (Asian and Middle Eastern Studies)

-Convenors: Cheryl Crowley, Professor and Department Chair, Department of Russian and East Asian Languages and Cultures, Emory University and Devin Stewart, Professor and Department Chair, Department of Middle Eastern and South Asian Studies, Emory Univeristy
+Convenors: Cheryl Crowley, Professor and Department Chair, Department of Russian and East Asian Languages and Cultures, Emory University and Devin Stewart, Professor and Department Chair, Department of Middle Eastern and South Asian Studies, Emory University

 AMES provides a forum for the discussion of works in progress concerning the many regions that make up the Middle East and Asia, produced by faculty and graduate students from Emory University and other nearby institutions.